nus-cs2030s/2122-s2/docs/github.md

   name = Your Name
   email = Your Email
 [github]
-  user = Your GitHub ID
+  user = Your GitHub username
 ```

 Your email should be whatever you used to sign up GitHub (which may not be your SoC or NUS email).